 opportunityKey, serves as the identifier for the schema.
 Specifically, the

 opportunityKey object is set as the schema’s primary identity under a custom namespace called B2B Opportunity.

 As seen under Schema Properties, this schema has been enabled for use in Real-Time Customer Profile.

 The reference schema “Accounts” is based on the XDM Account class.
 The root-level

 sourceKey that acts as its primary identity under a custom namespace called B2B Account.
 This schema has also been enabled for use in Profile.

-In order to define a relationship between two schemas, the source schema must have a dedicated field that references the primary identity of the destination schema.
+In order to define a relationship between two schemas, the source schema must have a dedicated field that indicates the primary identity of the reference schema.
 Standard B2B classes include dedicated source key fields for commonly related business entities.
 For example, the XDM Business Opportunity class contains source key fields for a related account (

 accountKey) and a related campaign (